 No matter what you choose, you can connect just about any encoder to Switchboard Cloud and live stream your event to all of your preferred streaming destinations at once.

-Streaming destinations: These are the online channels where you want your streaming live events to appear, such as Facebook Live, YouTube, Twitch, your company’s website or any other place your viewers might be watching.
+Streaming destinations: These are the online channels where you want your streaming live events to appear, such as Facebook Live, YouTube, Twitch, LinkedIn, your company’s website or any other place your viewers might be watching.
 Just make sure you’ve created and activated accounts for all of the channels you want to reach.
 (We’ll cover how to connect to these streaming destinations in part two of this blog series.)

 A free trial or subscription account for Switchboard Cloud.
 Using Switchboard Cloud is the easiest way to broadcast to all of the streaming destinations you want to reach at the same time — rather than having to choose just one.
 This instantly amplifies your audience and connects with viewers through the platforms they use most.